falbav/falbav.github.io/_research/research-pregDR.md

 # Introduction

 Teenage pregnancy is considered a persistent development challenge in several low-income countries despite the technological advances in modern contraceptive methods and their availability.
 Our project "Raising a baby or raising your future?
 The effects of teenage pregnancy on educational choices" aims to understand the dynamics of teenage pregnancy, and in particular its determinants and risk factors among young Dominicans.

-The incubation phase of this project aims to identify the factors underlying the relationship between teenage pregnancy and educational choices in the Dominican Republic.
-An important aspect of this exploratory work it to better understand the current policy and social institutions in the Dominican context as well as develop a relationship with local policy makers.

-The results from this exploration phase will provide the foundations for the design of a proposal to obtain funding to implement and evaluate a feasible scalable policy intervention to address the issue of school drop-out due to a pregnancy among adolescents.
-To achieve these goals, with the support of the Overdeck small seed grant, we conducted field work activities during July 2017.
+We conducted field work activities during July 2017.

-This allowed us to:
+Rhe results of this fieldwork allowed us to:
 (i) assess the extent to which girls were informed about sexual relations, contraceptive use and the quality of information they receive.
 (ii) assess the extent to which the absence of life goals and aspirations can lead to teenagers to plan a pregnancy and (iii) identify barriers to access to contraceptive methods such as lack of knowledge, supply, shame, fear or cultural attitudes.
 We gathered this information through qualitative interviews with female students and former female students who dropout due to a pregnancy.